f9webltd/laravel-meta/README.md

 Two methods available, `route` (based on the current named route) and `uri` (the default, based on the raw uri segments).

-The guessing method is configurable via the `f9web-laravel-meta.title-guessor.method` config value.
+The guessing method is configurable via the `f9web-laravel-meta.title-guessor.method` configuration value.

 Using the `uri` method, the meta title for `uri` `/orders/create` would be "Orders - Create".